geopm/geopm/service/docs/source/build.rst

 This documentation provides build instructions for administrators who are interested in installing the GEOPM Service based on a checkout from the GEOPM git repository.
-Following these instructions will assist users in creating RPM or debian (DEB) packages compatible with various Linux distributions.
+Following these instructions will assist users in creating RPM or debian packages compatible with various Linux distributions.

 We have tested packages created through this process on SLES 15 SP3 and SP4, as well as Ubuntu jammy 22.04.
 Feedback from installations on other distributions such as CentOS, openSUSE Leap, and Fedora would be greatly appreciated.

-GEOPM Service installation is available via both RPM and DEB packages.
+GEOPM Service installation is available via both RPM and debian packages.
 These packages provide cross-Linux-distribution compatibility for the installation of the systemd service and facilitate a clean uninstallation process.